Lillinator/discourse-group-user-status/README.md

 # Discourse Group User Status

-A Discourse plugin that restricts the user status feature to specific groups.
+A simple Discourse plugin that allows forum administrators to restric the user status feature to specific user groups.

 ## Overview